Patrick-Dougherty/patrick-dougherty.github.com/index.md

 <p>I have over six years of experience working with children, adolescents, and adults in a variety of settings, ranging from clinical offices and classroom settings, to hospice care situations, to wilderness environments.
 I constantly research new techniques and styles of helping others, aiming to widen my tool-bag of ways to assist others with an informed, professional approach.</p>

 <p>Please take a few moments to peruse my website.
 Choosing a therapist can be a difficult process.
 I hope that you appreciate the introduction I have given to myself, so that choosing me, or not, is an easier choice for you.
 Do not hesitate to contact me to see how I may be of service to you, and thanks for stopping by.</p>

+Mental Health Counselor Associate License (LMHCA) #CG60416551

+Member of:

+The American Counseling Association (ACA)
+The Association for the Advancement of Gestalt Therapy

+2013 Master of Arts in Psychology: Antioch University, Seattle, WA 2001 Bachelor of Fine Arts: Washington State University, Pullman, WA